Welcome to DogAware.com!

 - Jerky Treats (and Others) Still Making Dogs Ill

 - Hypothyroidism in Dogs (co-authored with CJ Puotinen)

 - Canine Diabetes and Diet and Diabetes (both co-authored with CJ Puotinen)

 - Cushing's Disease in Dogs and Addison's Disease: The Great Pretender (both co-authored with CJ Puotinen)

 I've created a Facebook page for my web site.
 "Like" this page to find out when new articles or seminars are posted or any major changes to the web site are made.

 Doxycycline is in short supply as of the Spring of 2013.
 Minocycline may be an effective replacement for treatment of heartworm infection and tick disease.
+You may also be able to use doxycycline that is sold for fish or birds, such as Bird Biotic and Fish Doxy.
 More info:

 - Doxycycline Shortage leaves People and Pets Scrambling for Treatment Alternatives